Hiking the Great Wall of China

 We do need to make one thing clear, when I say hiking, I mean climbing up and down uneven stairs.
 You’d climb up 15 stairs to go down 15.
 This repeated itself over & over.
 We’d climb into tower ruins and exit out through small passage ways.
 Their were sections that were magnificently intact as well as crumbling sections.
 I felt like a real-life Indiana Jones exploring such rustic un-touched beauty.

-At the end of the hike, Brock and I did a happy-dance to celebrate our accomplishment.
+At the end of the Hiking the Great Wall of China, Brock and I did a happy-dance to celebrate our accomplishment.
 My calves and glute muscles were relieved to be stagnant after that excruciating hike.
 My IPhone health app reported that we had climbed 160 flights of stairs & walked 15,000 steps.
 As our crazy driver headed for Beijing, my heart was full and my body was exhausted.
 I felt pride and joy for our unforgettable experience.

 The Weather in February: